jeonggyukim/jeonggyukim.github.io.old/content/home/about.md

 # About

-I am a final year graduate student in the Department of Physics and Astronomy at Seoul National University, Republic of Korea, working with [Prof. Woong-Tae Kim](http://astro.snu.ac.kr/~wkim) for my PhD degree.
-I expect to defend my dissertation in June, 2018.
+I am a first-year postdoc in the Department of Astrophysical Sciences at Princeton University.
+I received my PhD from Seoul National University in 2018.
 My research focus is on theoretical and computational astrophysics in the areas of star formation and interstellar medium (ISM).
-The primary goal of my research is to understand the dynamics of ionized bubbles ("HII regions") formed around young star clusters and their impact on natal molecular clouds.
+The primary goal of my research is to understand the impact of UV radiation from massive stars on the evolution of molecular clouds and diffuse ISM.

 Prior to embarking on the thesis project, I studied gravitational instability of a gaseous disk confined by an external pressure, interfacial instability of